TechieTeee/Neard/README.md

 3. **Balances Tracking:** Keep track of account balances for effective management of data usage.

 4. **Integration with Near Protocol:** Seamlessly integrates with the Near Protocol, enhancing the overall development experience for Near developers.

+5. **User Friendly:** With option of using the Python script directly or the user interface, this allows developers with diverse data experience to easily use Neard.

 ## Getting Started